Toshiba EM131A5C-BS Microwave Door Switch Replacement — Which Part & How to Install

 Microwave Door Latch Switch Kit

 This replacement door switch assembly is specifically designed for Toshiba microwave models and includes all necessary components to restore proper door operation and safety interlock function.
-Installing a genuine or OEM-quality replacement ensures your microwave will function safely and reliably after repair.
+Installing a genuine or OEM-quality replacement ensures your microwave will function safely and reliably after the repair.
 Check current pricing on Amazon.

 Multi-Bit Screwdriver Set with Magnetic Tips